Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Teleological Argument- the argument used in Theism to prove the existance of God by drawing attention to the precision and design of the created universe.

-Temerity- recklessness, rashness, fool-hardiness, audacity, gall, nerve.
+Temerity- recklessness, rashness, audacity, gall, nerve, guts.

 Theantropas- Greek word meaning "GodMan."
 Term forJesus Christ who possesses both a Divine nature and a human nature.